Church of the Province of South East Asia

-The Church of the Province of South East Asia is an autonomous member of the Anglican Communion, created in 2 February 1996 with the four dioceses of Kuching, Sabah, Singapore and West Malaysia.
+The Church of the Province in South East Asia is an Anglican church that comprises four dioceses.
+It is an autonomous member of the Anglican Communion and was established on 2 February 1996 with the dioceses of Kuching, Sabah, Singapore and West Malaysia.

-There are approximately 168,079 Anglicans within the province, and the current Metropolitan Archbishop and Primate of the Province is Titus Chung, Bishop of Singapore.
+The province covers most of Southeast Asia as well as Nepal apart from Myanmar and the Philippines, and its headquarters is located in Singapore.
+As of 2016, there are approximately 168,079 Anglicans within the province and the current Metropolitan Archbishop and Primate of the Province is Titus Chung, Bishop of Singapore.

 History

 Early developments

 James Brooke, Rajah of Sarawak brought in missionaries in 1848.

 Anglicanism was first introduced with the establishment of the British East India Company's settlement of Penang Island in 1786.
 George Caunter, a local magistrate, was appointed as a Lay Clerk/Acting Chaplain in 1799 under the jurisdiction of the See of Calcutta.
 In 1819, the first Anglican church building, the Church of St. George the Martyr, was consecrated by the Bishop of Calcutta, Thomas Fanshawe Middleton.

 In 1826, the Mission Chapel of the London Missionary Society (LMS) started services in Singapore and the first church building in Singapore was built in 1837.
 In 1842, a missionary of the LMS started the first girls school in Singapore, now known as St. Margaret's School.
 The work in Borneo started in 1848 when a group of missionaries led by Francis Thomas McDougall was invited by James Brooke, the Rajah of Sarawak.
 In 1849, a wooden church was built in Kuching.
 In 1851, this church was consecrated by Daniel Wilson, Bishop of Calcutta in honour of St. Thomas the Apostle.